husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 * [Google Play](https://play.google.com/store/apps/details?id=com.husarion.configtool2&hl=en)
 * [AppStore](https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8)

 1\.
 Open the hConfig app on your smartphone and follow the wizard that will show you how to connect CORE2 to your Wi-Fi network and your Husarion cloud account.
+The phone is required only once for configuration and connecting CORE2 with cloud, later you will not be using it.
 After you select the Wi-Fi network for your CORE2 in the hConfig app, you can proceed to the next steps.

+The WiFi bradcasted by CORE2 can be used only for configuration, it does not allow to connect to the internet.
+Your phone may show warning regarding no internet connection while connected to this WiFi.
+You can ignore these warnings, as this will not interrupt the process.

 <b>For Android users: turn off mobile internet on your smartphone while using hConfig app </b>